erikespana/Cascade-News/Publish Sets/README.md

 # Cascade Server Publish Sets #

- I'm using [cron expressions](http://www.quartz-scheduler.org/documentation/quartz-1.x/tutorials/crontrigger) to automate our frequent web updates.
-Here's a list of the schedules with corresponding cron expressions translated in English (in parentheses).
+ I'm using [cron expressions](http://www.quartz-scheduler.org/documentation/quartz-1.x/tutorials/crontrigger) to automate the publishing of pages from Cascade Server.
+Here's a list of the schedules with their cron expressions translated in English.

 #### Admissions ####